-The ACGME-accredited sleep medicine fellowship provides an opportunity for fellows to focus on pediatric sleep pathologies.
-Pediatric patients are seen in a variety of outpatient facilities as well as at Le Bonheur Children's Hospital and in the Le Bonheur Pediatric and Adolescent Sleep Laboratory.
+The ACGME-accredited sleep medicine fellowship provides an opportunity for fellows to focus on adult and pediatric sleep pathologies.
 Le Bonheur serves a large multistate area ensuring that fellows will be involved in the care of children with both common and rare sleep pathologies.
-The pediatric faculty includes individuals from the pediatric specialties of pulmonology, psychiatry, otolaryngology, neurology, critical care medicine and general pediatrics.
-Close relationships also exist with the Department of Family Medicine and pediatric patients in the dental sleep medicine program in the School of Dentistry.
-The adult sleep component of the fellowship takes place in the clinics, units and sleep lab of the Memphis Veteran's Affairs Medical Center, located one block east of Le Bonheur.
+Pediatric patients are seen at Le Bonheur Children's Hospital and in the Le Bonheur Pediatric and Adolescent Sleep Laboratory.
+The adult sleep component of the fellowship takes place in the clinics, units and sleep lab of the Lt.
+Col. Luke Weathers, Jr., VA Medical Center, located one block east of Le Bonheur.
+The faculty includes individuals from the specialties of pulmonology, psychiatry, otolaryngology, neurology, behavioral sleep medicine, critical care medicine and general pediatrics.